 Buying an online ticket will save you a lot of time!
 While buying the tickets, you choose a time-slot and you need to arrive within 30 minutes.
-When the timeslot has expired, you can no longer enter the museum.
-Don’t show up before your time-slot start, because then you will be sent back home.
+When the time-slot has expired, you can no longer enter the museum.
+Don’t show up before your time-slot start, because then you have to come back later.
 Tickets are available four months in advance.
-So, make sure you visit the Van Gogh Museum’s website here to book your tickets to make your visit far smoother and more enjoyable.
+So, make sure you to book your tickets to make your visit far smoother and more enjoyable:

 Consider the museumkaart

 You can buy a 31-day card for € 64 that allows free entry into many Amsterdam museums, including the Van Gogh Museum and Anne Frank House.
 If you are planning to visit more museums during your visit, this museumkaart can become very handy and helps you saving money.
 With a Museumkaart, you can skip the line at Van Gogh, too.